 Emerging Leaders Housing is a neighborhood of exceptional students seeking to gain and enhance leadership skills.
 Our students participate in the University of Memphis' Emerging Leaders Scholarship Program (ELP) and work closely with faculty and staff to actively engage in leadership education.
 ELP students participate in a four-year intensive leadership training experience designed to enhance personal leadership and contribute significantly to a balanced, well-rounded college experience.
 Emerging Leaders Housing gives residents the opportunity to live in the type of community they will one day work to create.

-First Generation Housing is an intentional grouping of students wanting to maximize their opportunities for success as being one of the first in their family to attend college.
+First Generation Living Learning Community is an intentional grouping of students housed together wanting to maximize their opportunities for success as being one of the first in their family to attend college.
 This community emphasizes the shared experience and sense of responsibility many first generation students feel as they navigate their college life.
 Students participate in a common academic course during their first semester that focuses on the development of academic skills and strategies proven to enhance student success.
-Members also benefit from mandatory one-on-one academic coaching, in-hall study space, and community mentorship from a University of Memphis first generation student leader.
+Members also benefit from mandatory one-on-one academic coaching, in-hall study space, and community mentorship from University of Memphis first generation student leaders.

 First Scholars Living Learning Community is a purposeful community of 20 first-year students selected to participate in the First Scholars Program.
 First Scholars focus on community and campus engagement, leadership development, and successfully transitioning to college as a first-generation college student.
 As part of this First Scholars cohort, students will all take the same ACAD 1100 course taught by the First Scholars Program Coordinator to foster a deep understanding of the academic skills and strategies proven to enhance student success.
 Each participant is assigned a peer mentor to help navigate the first year.
 First Scholars will work with the Program Coordinator to form an individual strategic plan to meet their academic, social and co-curricular goals.